hash-bang/FluxTasks/README.md

 FluxTasks
 =========

+_FluxTasks is still under major development and is not recommended for release just yet - use at your own risk_

 FluxTasks is an infinitely flexible task and list management suite.

 It represents a simple component that you can integrate with your existing website to provide a simple (or complex) method of showing off hierarchical collections of items.